awsdocs/aws-systems-manager-user-guide/doc_source/agent-install-ubuntu.md

 On Ubuntu Server 18\.04 and 16\.04, SSM Agent installer files, including agent binaries and config files, are stored in the following directory: `/snap/amazon-ssm-agent/current/`\.
 If you make changes to  any configuration files in this directory, then you must copy these files from the `/snap` folder to the `/etc/amazon/ssm/` folder\.
 Log and library files have not changed \(`/var/lib/amazon/ssm`, `/var/log/amazon/ssm`\)\.
 On Ubuntu Server 18\.04, use Snaps only\.
 Don't install deb packages\.
 Also verify that only one instance of the agent is installed and running on your instances\.
 On Ubuntu Server 18\.04 and 16\.04, SSM Agent provides support for the arm64 processor architecture\.
 On Ubuntu Server 16\.04, SSM Agent is installed using either Snaps or deb installation packages, depending on the version of the 16\.04 AMI\.
-For more information, see [Manually install SSM Agent on Ubuntu Server instances](#agent-install-ubuntu)\.

 1. Run the following command to determine if SSM Agent is running\.